 There will be emotional needs that your spouse is unable to meet and I believe it is absolutely acceptable and beneficial to find friends who can fill those needs.
 However, if having those needs met by someone else causes you to resent your spouse, this could be an area of concern.
 Resentment can be one of the most profound hindrances to continuing faithfulness and that is something that does require your attention.
 In an area like writing, I have a bottomless pit of need for affirmation and that can be filled by others with no damage whatsoever to my relationship with my husband, and can actually enhance it.
 But when it comes to feeling alone in my faith, I need to be careful who is allowed to fill that need, lest it cause negative feelings toward my husband.
 These needs will be different for each person and require self-examination.

 Another area where continuing faithfulness can be challenged is when secrecy is a part of the friendship.
 If I were to find myself hiding any parts of my friendship with Rich from Jason, I would know that I’m not giving my full self to my marriage, and that would need to be addressed.
+You need to view yourself from the third person.
+Think about it like an interview: 21 great questions you have to ask girl about their relationship.
 Faithfulness thrives in the light.
 Some outside of your marriage and/or friendship may not appreciate your candor, but those relationships that matter will be so much healthier when they can be conducted without any secrecy.

 We can also hinder continuing faithfulness when we fail to address attraction felt toward a friend.
 As I have written already, attraction toward a close friend is inevitable.
 If we choose to open ourselves up to another person in a vulnerable way, there will be some level of attraction.
 However, choosing to ignore that can allow it to build into something more than the natural outcome of a devoted friendship.
 This can cause us to ignore our spouse in favor of the friend, which damages the marriage relationship.